cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Custom logic

-ICS-27 relies on [ICS-30 middleware architecture](https://github.com/cosmos/ibc/tree/master/spec/app/ics-030-middleware) to provide the option for application developers to apply custom logic on the success or fail of ICS-27 packets.
+ICS-27 relies on [ICS-30 middleware architecture](../ics-030-middleware) to provide the option for application developers to apply custom logic on the success or fail of ICS-27 packets.

-Controller chains will wrap `OnAcknowledgement` & `OnTimeoutPacket` to handle the success or fail cases for ICS-27 packets.
+Controller chains will wrap `OnAcknowledgementPacket` & `OnTimeoutPacket` to handle the success or fail cases for ICS-27 packets.

 ### Port & channel setup